THARAGESHWARAN-SATHYAMOORTHY/Foodsharing-Platform/README.md

 # Food Sharing Platform

 The Food Sharing Platform is a web application that aims to connect individuals and businesses with surplus food to those in need.
 The platform provides a convenient way for users to donate excess food items or request meals, facilitating the coordination, pickup, and delivery of the food.
-It also incorporates features like nutritional information and allergy alerts to ensure the safety and suitability of the donated food.
+It also incorporates features like nutritional information and allergy alerts to ensure the safety and suitability of the donated food!

 ## Features